nl384/nl384.github.io/nimrud_relief/nimrud.md

 ### Introduction

 This project focused on creating high resolution 3D models of Assyrian stone reliefs and placing them into a 3D scene of a room from the Northwest Palace in the ancient city of Nimrud.
-You can test out the scene yourself by clicking on the following link: [Link to Scene](https://nl384.github.io/nimrud_relief/nimrud_relief.html)
+You can test out the scene yourself by clicking on the following link: [Link to Scene](https://nl384.github.io/nimrud_relief/nimrud_relief.html).
+Note that it may take a while to load.

 ### Floorplan